David Revoy: Contributions

+Work process

-In 2012 he started using Krita exclusively and in 2016 he had his own render farm that he used for rendering the pages of Pepper & Carrot, then ImageMagick and Inkscape glue speech bubbles to the images on the render farm.
+In 2016, Revoy had his own render farm that he used for rendering the pages of Pepper & Carrot, then ImageMagick and Inkscape glue speech bubbles to the images on the render farm.
 Using a GitHub repository, Revoy collaborates with the translators and other parts of the community and shares assets.

 Other work and use

 Revoy mostly creates original work, but also remixes other public domain and free works, for example Alice in Wonderland or Wikipe-tan.
 One of his most famous works is "Yin and Yang of World Hunger", a 2010 remix of the yin and yang symbol, which generated both admiration and negative comments.

 Revoy's images has been used in research described as "training a computer to turn pencil sketches into cleaned line-art."
 In 2022, Revoy had noted that his 2006 work "Narcissus & Echo" was popular among scholars, and for use in theses and books about mythology, but tracking royalties and granting permissions for editing it was becoming cumbersome.
-He then remixed the 2006 image with some retouches and updates before releasing the remix under a more free license.
+He then released an updated version under a more free license.

 On his blog, he publishes many of his works, often in high resolution and under permissive Creative Commons licenses.
-Some work, which Revoy prefers not be used for commercial or political purposes without his approval, are published under a more restrictive license.
+Some work, which Revoy prefers not be used for commercial or political purposes without his approval, are published under more restrictive licenses.

 Revoy publishes tutorials, time-lapse videos, and speed-painting videos showing his work process.
 He has published descriptions of his hardware and software setup.

+October 23–November 11, 2023, Bulles à croquer organized a large exhibition at an E.Leclerc supermarket in Plérin.
+The exhibition was called "Un monde magique" ("A Magic World").
+70 of Revoy's work were displayed in large print.
+Quality upgrades were required and upscaling was performed using G'MIC.

+Revoy has started a less serial, more anthological comic also set in Hereva called Mini Fantasy Theater.
+It is intended as a spiritual sequel or companion series to Pepper&Carrot as the original comic's run continues into the mid-2020s.

+Inspiration and aspirations

-He expressed admiration for artists like Yoshitaka Amano who are able to work in several fields.
+Revoy has expressed admiration for artists like Yoshitaka Amano who are able to work in several fields.
+After Akira Toriyama passed in 2024, Revoy wrote that Toriyama was probably the artist that influenced him the most when he started drawing.

 In 2015, Revoy expressed a long-term vision to create an animation studio which only produces works under free licenses.
-For the top tier, named "Hereva studio", on one of Revoy's crowdfunding sites, Revoy aspires to hire CG professionals to make an animated web series and an open online school.
+For the top tier, named "Hereva studio" on one of Revoy's crowdfunding sites, Revoy aspires to hire CG professionals to make an animated web series and an open online school.